 If you're trying to reduce your level, give yourself at least 2 months between blood tests to see a difference.

 6 Can it be genetic?

 Sometimes yes.
-For example, MTHFR refers to a gene which makes an enzyme involved in homocysteine breakdown.
+For example, MTHFR refers to a gene that makes an enzyme involved in homocysteine breakdown.
 Those with a mutation in MTHFR may have elevated levels.

 Also, even in healthy people, levels tend to be higher in men than women.
-As we get older, levels tend to increase too, although this may be more due to eating poor diet than aging.
+As we get older, levels tend to increase too, although this may be more due to eating a poor diet than aging.

 7 How is it connected to cancer?